 If you’re traveling around Ireland on the cheap, you might want to consider a hostel in Cork City.

-Other convenient hotels in Cork City for those without a rental car include Hotel Isaacs, The Metropole Hotel, the Shandon Bells Guesthouse, and others that can all be found in this Cork accommodation blog post.
+Other convenient hotels in Cork City for those without a rental car include Hotel Isaacs, Moxy Cork, The Dean Cork, The Imperial Hotel, The Metropole Hotel, The River Lee Hotel, and the Shandon Bells Guesthouse.

 Killarney